 - To inspire children to want to learn and enjoy learning through the use of topics, hooks and creative outcomes that are relevant to the pupils we teach, engaging them positively in the learning process.

-- To extend learning outside the classroom, especially through use of our Forest School, local area and the planned use of visits and visitors.
+- To extend learning outside the classroom, through our grounds, local area and the planned use of visits and visitors.

 - To promote a sense of community and belonging for the children with the school, the parents, the church and the wider community in and around Harleston.